 The Tennessee TABC Course

-The alcohol training course which servers must complete is quite thorough, and covers all state alcohol laws and regulations.
+The alcohol training course which sellers must complete is quite thorough, and covers all state alcohol laws and regulations.
 Servers will be trained in how to properly check identification and spot fake IDs to prevent underage drinking.
 They will also learn about the effects of alcohol and drugs on the body, and how they may counter these effects through hazard management skills and safe intervention techniques.

 The course is required to be 4 hours long, and with Seller Server, employees have the option of taking it either online or through a DVD course format.
 Businesses can even order DVD courses in bulk to train their entire staff, either individually or for use during group orientations.
 The course is self-paced, and each of the above topics is dedicated its own section to ensure thorough and efficient learning, so that these vital skills will be remembered on the job.